Education

 Weaknesses

 There are numerous helpful sources that can be utilized by the library management in their efforts to create a diverse staff that works to ensure that it provides effective services to the nation.
-The management also has a task to implement new methods that will enable it utilize its resources appropriately.
-The major focus of the national library should be on understanding the needs of its customers by listening and acting accordingly to the voices of their staff, customers, organization, and the entire work process.
+The management also has a task to implement new methods that will enable it to utilize its resources appropriately.
+The major focus of the national library should be on understanding the needs of its customers by listening and acting accordingly to the voices of its staff, customers, organization, and the entire work process.
 Therefore, the library management can undertake the following measures to improve its current management situation:

-• The National library of Kuwait needs very specialized and skilled library staff members.
+• The National Library of Kuwait needs very specialized and skilled library staff members.
 Therefore, the library management should work to ensure that it hires professional staff who are degree holders.
 Additionally, these employees should be offered attractive salary scales, proper official status, and effective incentives to encourage them to work harder and with passion.

 • To avoid waste of resources, small libraries and archives should be merged to form one library that serves the entire state of Kuwait.

-• The library needs to develop an appropriate policy that guides the systematic and proper growth of the different library collections in all formats with the top priority being the building of a core collection.
+• The library needs to develop an appropriate policy that guides the systematic and proper growth of the different library collections in all formats, with the top priority being the building of a core collection.

-First interviewee
+First Interviewee

 References